aiishaan/deadlockDetector/README.md

    - Update the adjacency list and out-degree counts based on the edge type (request or assignment)

 3. **Topological Sorting**:
    - Perform a topological sort to detect cycles.
-Nodes with zero out-degrees are processed, and their out-degrees are decremented
+Nodes with zero out-degrees are processed, and their out-degrees are decremented.
    - If a cycle is detected (nodes with non-zero out-degrees after sorting), identify the processes involved and update the `Result` structure

 4. **Return Result**: